 I particularly like using plant debris as a way of maintaining a closed-loop garden (where all garden waste goes right back to the soil it grew in).
 Here’s one of my free mulches that I usually have every year: vines left over from a huge pea crop.
 The vines are light and fluffy like straw, but because the vines get all tangled up, they don’t blow away as easily.

 Most people don’t use enough mulch, so don’t be shy—layer on a few inches.
-(I go as deep as 6 inches on perennial beds to protect crowns and roots over winter.)
+(I go as deep as 6 inches on perennial beds to protect crowns and roots over winter, then remove all but 2 inches before new growth appears in late winter to early spring.)

 Mulch prevents erosion, retains moisture, provides natural insulation to keep your soil at more moderate and stable temperatures, and protects against frost heaving.
 That means less stress from heat domes and less damage from hard freezes.